User Behavior Analytics

 User sessions do not expose only website visitor behavior.
 They can also show you performance problems:

 Fun Fact: You can sometimes see session replays of crawler/scraping bots.
 Of course, not Google robots-spiders, but from other projects, even from Venture Capital (VC).
-Yes, you read correctly – I've worked on 2 projects where I saw that one Venture Capital bot crawled our home page to collect data about the next potential investment.
+Yes, you read correctly – I've worked on 2 projects where I saw that one Venture Capital bot crawled our home page to collect data about the next potential investment to form a transaction opinion.
 How do I know it's a VC bot?
 Each user and bot is marked with its own "User-Agent".
 It's enough to notice if the visitor’s sessions in the Browser field have a known name (Chrome, Firefox, Safari, etc.) or a proper name.
 Here you find more detail about the VC crawler.

 As you can see, visitor sessions are extremely valuable to your marketing and product team.
 Even customer support can get help if we implement the session replay tool in a certain way.